 Employees have free access to a gym and fitness area during the workweek and on weekends at our Norway facility.
 Various organized classes and activities take place in the gym throughout the year.

-Our Wellness initiative, launched in 2010, is aimed at supporting employees' healthy lifestyles.
+Our wellness program, launched in 2010, is aimed at supporting employees' healthy lifestyles.
 Our goal is to get 80% participation in the free health assessments offered to everyone.
 A variety of tools are available through our wellness partner on their website.
 There is also the opportunity to work with a professional to develop individual improvement plans.
 Reduced insurance premiums are a reward for those who meet health improvement goals.
 Initial participation in 2010 was 74%, but only 43% in 2011.
 Of those who did continue to participate, 49 improved their health scores enough to move into a reduced insurance premium bracket or a higher-level insurance discount level.
-We will conduct focus groups with employees in 2012 to develop a strategy to get more employees involved in the initiative.

 We changed the structure of the employee safety team to create sub-teams for each facility and shift of line workers and their managers.
 Each sub-team’s responsibility is to identify and help remedy potential safety problems in their areas.
 The main team continues to meet monthly to identify potential safety hazards, review every reported safety incident, and develop improvement strategies.